 – Off-Season Training Expectations

 It is essential for PGs to be committed to a fitness program, and time on snow in the off-season.
 Our PG Program begins with physical testing on-campus in mid-June.
 This is prior to departure for our first Summer Training Camp, and lead by the Strength & Conditioning Coach.
-Our off season schedule targets 55 days on-snow with a two week camp in France in June, two weeks in Switzerland in August, and five weeks in Colorado in October and November.
+Our off season schedule targets 55 days on-snow with a two week camp in France in June, two weeks in Switzerland in August, and up to five weeks in Colorado in October and November.
 The two Summer Training Camps will focus on fundamentals and building on strength and conditioning, while the Fall Training Camp in Colorado will be a bridge into competition season with flexibility to train and race at different venues, plus supervised dryland training and nutrition.

 – Competition Season